Ainali/pledges/README.md

 ## Pledge

-I pledge to observe the following principles in my knowledge-related professional and volunteering activities:
+I pledge to observe the following principles in my knowledge-related volunteering and personal activities:

 1. only engage in activities where I see sufficient societal benefit;
 1. publicly document my insights into the societal benefits of activities that take up a major part of my time;